carrot/sprout-static-cms/readme.md

 ### Generators

+Once your static CMS project is set up, this template will also give you useful generators.
+These generators rely on `contentful.coffee` in order to provide the credentials needed to interact with Contentful, **do not move this file if you need to use a generator**.

 #### Model Generator

 Sprout-static-cms comes equipped with a Contentful Content Model generator.
 Pass in the Content Model's name followed by a list of fields to generate following a `name:type` format, for example: